arif05rachman/LawenconTest/README.md

 In the project directory, you can run:

+### `yarn install
+is used to install all dependencies for a project
 ### `yarn start`
+is used to start project
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.